 And matcha aside, smoothie bowls in themselves are a fun switch up from your standard morning smoothie drink.
-I’ll spare you my raving comments on those since I know I had plenty to say on my first smoothie bowl post.
+I’ll spare you my raving comments on those since I know I had plenty to say on my first green smoothie bowl post.

 Smoothie bowls are really just a fun switch up.
 They’re all kinds of pretty and have the texture that plain matcha smoothies lack.
 And an excuse to eat flowers.
 Aren’t those Nasturtiums pretty?
 I have some in the garden this year and am somewhat obsessed.